If you observe all the lasers in the market today, you’d notice that they have a variety of colors.

 Read on to find out what best explains why a laser beam might appear green and another, red.
 Also, you can figure out how these lasers with different colors are produced. (e.g. green vs red laser)

 Green vs Red laser: What are the differences?

 What best explains why one laser beam might appear green and another appears red lies on their wavelength.
 As stated previously, a laser’s wavelength or frequency is responsible for its color.

 If you see the chart above, red and blue lasers lay on opposite ends of the curve.
 Blue lasers have a wavelength ranging from 400 to 500nm with only 3% visibility to the human eyes.

 Meanwhile, red lasers have a wavelength with a range of 650 to 700 with a visibility of 24%.
-Green lasers, on the other hand, possess the most visibility ranging from 88% to 100%.
+Green laser, on the other hand, possesses the most visibility ranging from 88% to 100%.
 However, they don’t have the highest wavelength, placing at 532 to 555 nanometers on the wavelength scale.

 During the stimulated emission stage, the energy of the photon produced contributes to what the laser color will be.
 So, the higher energy photons that are produced, the shorter the wavelength of the light will be.
 This means blue laser lights produce high energy photons while red laser lights produce lower energy photons.

 These different-colored laser pointers are used for various reasons and in various places.